UTSA vs. Rice NCAA Football Odds, Plays and Insights | October 16, 2021

 Rice Stats and Trends

-- Rice is 1-1 against the spread and 2-0 overall when the team records more than 22.3 points.
+- Rice is 1-1 against the spread and 2-0 overall in games when it records more than 22.3 points.

-- The Owls have 10 giveaways this season, while the Roadrunners have 12 takeaways .
+- This season the Owls have 10 turnovers, two fewer than the Roadrunners have takeaways (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.